qikcik/qikcikBlog/content/posts/chip8EmulatorAssemblerGameVhdl.md

 Drawing is done in the most brute-force way, without taking into account VRAM read speed.
 If I do it again I will integrate it with the vga generator.
-This will allow me to use vertical blank and horizontal blank, to read values from memory.
+This will allow me to use delays during vertical blank and horizontal blank to read values from memory.
 Nevertheless, implemented approach works good enough.
 ```vhdl
 mapped_xPos <= to_integer(shift_right(to_unsigned(vga_xPos,10), 3));